Hacker-C/vue3-terminal/README.md

 ## About

-Hello, here is a mini terminal built with Vue3 + TS + Pinia + TailwindCSS!
+Hi!
+Here is a mini terminal built with Vue3 + TS + Pinia + TailwindCSS!

 Onlie: https://term.mphy.me